unikorn-cloud/compute/README.md

 ## Overview

-The baremetal service is essentially a cut down version of the [Kubernetes service](https://github.com/unikorn-cloud/kubernetes) that provisions its own baremetal servers using hardware abstraction prvoided by the [Region service](https://github.com/unikorn-cloud/region).
+The baremetal service is essentially a cut down version of the [Kubernetes service](https://github.com/unikorn-cloud/kubernetes) that provisions its own baremetal servers using hardware abstraction provided by the [Region service](https://github.com/unikorn-cloud/region).

-Where possible, as the Baremetal service is very similar to the Kubernetes service, we must maintain type and API parity ot ease creation of UX tools and services.
+Where possible, as the Baremetal service is very similar to the Kubernetes service, we must maintain type and API parity to ease creation of UX tools and services.

 ## Installation

 ### Unikorn Prerequisites

-The use the Baremetal service you first need to install:
+To use the Baremetal service you first need to install:

-* [The identity service](https://github.com/unikorn-cloud/identity) to provide API authentication and authorization.
+- [The identity service](https://github.com/unikorn-cloud/identity) to provide API authentication and authorization.
-* [The region service](https://github.com/unikorn-cloud/region) to provide provider agnostic cloud services (e.g. images, flavors and identity management).
+- [The region service](https://github.com/unikorn-cloud/region) to provide provider agnostic cloud services (e.g. images, flavors and identity management).

 ### Installing the Service

 #### Installing Prerequisites

 The Unikorn baremetal server component has a couple prerequisites that are required for correct functionality.
-If not installing server you can skip to the next section.
+If not installing the server component, skip to the next section.

 You'll need to install:

-* cert-manager (used to generate keying material for JWE/JWS and for ingress TLS)
+- cert-manager (used to generate keying material for JWE/JWS and for ingress TLS)
-* nginx-ingress (to perform routing, avoiding CORS, and TLS termination)
+- nginx-ingress (to perform routing, avoiding CORS, and TLS termination)

 #### Installing the Baremetal Service